UK's Johnson begins election battle, vowing Brexit and casting rival as 'Stalin'

 His campaign will paint Labour’s veteran socialist leader Jeremy Corbyn as someone who wants to stall the Brexit process by holding another referendum, while also raising taxes and destroying prosperity.

 “They pretend that their hatred is directed only at certain billionaires – and they point their fingers at individuals with a relish and a vindictiveness not seen since Stalin persecuted the kulaks,” Johnson wrote.
+“They would destroy the very basis of this country’s prosperity.”

 Millions of people were executed under Stalin and many more perished from abuse and disease in a vast network of prison camps, known as the Gulags.
 Relatively affluent farmers, known as kulaks, were among the groups targeted.